Luther Adler

-Luther Adler (born Lutha Adler; May 4, 1903 – December 8, 1984) was an American actor best known for his work in theatre, but who also worked in film and television.
-He also directed plays on Broadway.
+Luther Adler (born Lutha Adler; May 4, 1903 – December 8, 1984) was an American actor who worked in theatre, film, television, and directed plays on Broadway.

-Early life and career
+Early life

-Adler was born on May 4, 1903, in New York City.
-He was one of the six children of Russian-Jewish actors Sara and Jacob P. Adler.
+Adler was born on May 4, 1903, in New York City, one of the six children of Russian-Jewish actors Sara and Jacob P. Adler.
 His father was considered to be one of the founders of the Yiddish theatre in America.
-His siblings also worked in theatre; his sister Stella Adler achieved fame as an actress and drama teacher.
-His brother Jay also achieved some renown as an actor.
+His siblings also worked in theatre; his sister Stella Adler was an actress and drama teacher.
+His brother Jay also was an actor.

+Career

 Adler's father gave him his first acting job in the Yiddish play, Schmendrick, at the Thalia Theatre in Manhattan in 1908; Adler was then 5 years old.
 His first Broadway plays were The Hand of the Potter in 1921; Humoresque in 1923; Monkey Talks in 1925; Money Business and We Americans in 1926; John in 1927; Red Rust (or Rust) and Street Scene in 1929.